Indeed, another study reveals sugar’s deadly dangers — even when consumed in “safe” amounts.

 Women, if you’re pregnant or want to be, drinking soda regularly isn’t a smart habit.

-That's because, as new research in Diabetes Care suggests, women who drink sugary cola drinks regularly could be at higher risk of developing diabetes during pregnancy.
+That’s because, as new research in Diabetes Care and HMHB suggests, women who drink sugary cola drinks regularly could be at higher risk of developing diabetes during pregnancy.

 Gestational diabetes mellitus (GDM) is one of the most common pregnancy complications, and it can lead to full blown type 2 diabetes after pregnancy.
 Children whose mothers have had GDM also are at increased risk from obesity, glucose intolerance and early onset diabetes.